 Business Administration: Marketing and Retailing A.A.S.

 Marketing is a pathway under the curriculum title of Business Administration.
-This curriculum is designed to provide students with fundamental skills in marketing and retailing.
+This curriculum is designed to provide students with fundamental skills in marketing and retailing, while embracing the digital landscapes of modern marketing techniques.

 Coursework includes marketing, retailing, merchandising, selling, advertising, computer technology, and management.